 Home construction isn’t just about putting it up and hoping it works – besides creating the bones of a home, the design as it relates to the interior decoration has to be right too.
-To the extent that a construction company can work with an interior designer to achieve the perfect look, the perfect space – it will be a true ‘dream home’ that you’d be proud to have your grand-kids over to.
+To the extent that a construction company can work with an interior designer to achieve the perfect look, the perfect space for air hockey table – it will be a true ‘dream home’ that you’d be proud to have your grand-kids over to.

 The elements shouldn’t be too heavy on one side and should have other heavy or light items (fireplace to a recessed window) that draw the eye, rather than clustering these types of elements all in one space.